 To run the Center, and lead the work on outreach, NNF hired that year its first local staff, including our gifted Executive Director, Rachel Hogan Carr, and helped create a sister nonprofit, named the Nurture Nature Center, Inc.

-The following year, dad signed a construction contract for over a half million dollars to ready the 30,000 square foot building for use as the Nurture Nature Center.
+The following year, dad signed a construction contract for over a half million dollars to ready the building for use as the Nurture Nature Center.
 The goal was to create space in the building for flood education, as well as a lively mix of complementary uses that would attract a diverse cross section of people throughout the year.
 By 2009, the construction work was far enough along to allow staff to move in and set up office.

 Shortly afterwards, through tremendous fortune, the extraordinary news arrived that National Oceanic and Atmospheric Administration (NOAA) had awarded us nearly $250,000 to conduct a flood awareness and education campaign in the four states along the Delaware River Basin.
 Amazingly, the same year, the National Science Foundation awarded us a grant to host forums about the science of flooding and mitigation strategies among people living in the Lehigh Valley in Pennsylvania, a project dubbed “From Risk to Resiliency.”

 The flood education project was on its way!

 The extensive work undertaken with these seminal grants is described elsewhere.
 The materials that grew out of that work became in the following years a national resource, used by communities across the country that wanted to educate their citizens about flooding.
 The work also set the stage for the social science research on flood and risk communication that NNC conducted in later years, which has won the Center multiple awards, as well as a reputation for effective flood communication methods nationwide.